An early start to watch the sun rise on Aoraki / Mount Cook

 Maximum of 4 participants per guide (Photo: Anna Loomes)

 Cosy and fully catered private hut

 Caroline Hut sits diretly opposite New Zealands highest ice face the 2000m+ Caroline Face

 The terrain changes from snow to rock during the summer season

 A stunning 2 day trek among New Zealand's highest mountains

 Trek through amazing alpine terrain, surrounded by New Zealand's highest peaks and longest glaciers.
 Enjoy a night in the private Caroline Hut, savouring the fabulous views of the 2000m high Caroline Face of Mount Cook, New Zealand's highest ice face.
 Relax in its wonderful setting on the Ball Ridge, high above the Tasman Glacier, and be awed by the ice avalanches rumbling down Mount Cook.
 Sunsets in this high alpine environment can be incredible!

 Climb Fergan's Knob with your guide in the morning for even more stunning views before beginning your descent.
-Enjoy the unique alpine flora and bird life on your way back down Ball Ridge and out to Mount Cook Village via the Tasman Valley.
+Enjoy the unique alpine flora and bird life on your way back down to the Tasman Valley and out to Mount Cook Village.
 The views out over the Tasman Glacier are even better in the return direction.

 The Aoraki Mount Cook Trek is a 2 day alpine adventure in the Mount Cook Range accessed from the Tasman Valley.
-The hiking route on the first day follows the Ball Ridge, high above the Tasman Glacier, and opposite the mighty Caroline Face of Mount Cook, New Zealand's highest ice face.
+The first day you will climb 1200m up onto the Ball Ridge, high above the Tasman Glacier, and opposite the mighty Caroline Face of Mount Cook, New Zealand's highest ice face.
 You'll spend a night at the private Caroline Hut (1800m) soaking in its stunning setting on the Ball Ridge with astounding views of the surrounding peaks.